Securing Impala Data and Log Files

 One aspect of security is to protect files from unauthorized access at the filesystem level.
 For example, if you store sensitive data in HDFS, you specify permissions on the associated files and directories in HDFS to restrict read and write permissions to the appropriate users and groups.

-If you issue queries containing sensitive values in the WHERE
+If you issue queries containing sensitive values in the WHERE clause, such as financial

 account numbers, those values are stored in Impala log files in the Linux filesystem and you must secure